25 Things to Look for While Watching the 24-Hour 'A Christmas Story' Marathon

 You’ve probably seen A Christmas Story enough times that you never really need to watch it again.
 But watch it you will.
 And enjoy it, too.
 Even though you know every twist and turn it will take for our young hero Ralphie to finally get his hands on his much-desired Red Ryder Carbine-Action 200-Shot Range Model Air Rifle.
 (An item he repeats 28 times throughout the film’s 94-minute running time; you could make an eggnog drinking game out of that.)

-This Christmas, when you inevitably tune into catch at least one airing of Bob Clark’s holiday classic during TBS’ 24-hour marathon, we’ve got a way for you to watch A Christmas Story in a whole new light: by keeping your eyes—and ears—peeled for these 25 blink-and-you’ll-miss-‘em gaffes, anachronisms, and other fun facts that make watching the 30-year-old film an entirely new experience.
+This Christmas, when you inevitably tune into catch at least one airing of Bob Clark’s holiday classic during TBS’ 24-hour marathon, we’ve got a way for you to watch A Christmas Story in a whole new light: by keeping your eyes—and ears—peeled for these 25 blink-and-you’ll-miss-‘em gaffes, anachronisms, and other fun facts that make watching the classic film an entirely new experience.

 1. RALPHIE DOESN’T KNOW HOW TO SPELL “CHRISTMAS.”